 Q 10.8 – I’m enrolled in Medicare Part C (Medicare Advantage), but I can’t access any of my usual providers.
 What do I do?

-If an individual needs medical attention and cannot access their regular provider during a disaster or emergency, they should call 1-800-MEDICARE (1-800-633-4227) to get more information about where to see a doctor.
+If an individual needs non-emergency medical attention and cannot access their regular Medicare Part C provider due to a disaster or emergency, they should call 1-800-MEDICARE (1-800-633-4227) to get more information about where to see a doctor.
+Individuals experiencing a medical emergency should always be directed to call 911 and/or to seek attention in a local emergency department.
 In the event of a disaster or public health emergency, Part C services may be provided at specified non-contracted facilities.
 In addition, Medicare Advantage Organizations (MAOs) may temporarily reduce out-of-network costs to in-network cost sharing amounts.
 During disasters and emergencies, additional guidance and requirements will be posted on the DHHS website (www.hhs.gov) and the CMS website (www.cms.gov).

 10.5.4 – Prescriptions

 Q 10.9 – How can I get my prescriptions filled?